mukesh3710/SRE/Sprint 7/Ansible-Advance/web_db_app_file_separation/readme.md

-# Ansible Web Application Deployment
+# Ansible Web DB Application Deployment

 This repository contains an Ansible-based solution for deploying a web application with a modular and organized structure.